pettah market

 What is the best time for one day in the Colombo itinerary?

 The day leading to Vesak full moon day (Full moon day of May), is always a good time to visit Colombo.
-During this period various interesting activities are taking place in Colombo and the city is filled with beautiful decorations in view of the celebration of the birth of Buddha.
+During this period, various interesting activities are taking place in Colombo, and the city is filled with beautiful decorations in view of the celebration of the birth of Buddha.

 light house colombo

-A few fact in Colombo
+A few facts about Colombo

-One day in Colombo itinerary
+One-day in Colombo itinerary

-The Colombo one-day itinerary includes a great amount of walking in Colombo and travelling in a luxury vehicle with your own driver guide.
+The Colombo one-day itinerary includes a great deal of walking in Colombo and travelling in a luxury vehicle with your own driver guide.
 It is highly recommended to wear comfy shoes during the Colombo walking tour, during which you walk around 5 km.
 However, you can reduce the amount of time spent on walking and opt to drive.
-The adjustment can be done while talking to your guide, who is with you through the tour.
+The adjustment can be made while talking to your guide, who is with you through the tour.

-Sampling delicious Sri Lankan food on your Colombo one day tour
+Sampling delicious Sri Lankan food on your Colombo one-day tour

 What’s old is new again